readyready15728/misc/awakemud-notes.md

 etiquette.
 * The Rooster deals in arms a little northeast of the apartment complex in Redmond and also offers work.
 (Minimum reputation 100.)
+* 'help junk'.
+* 'help highlight'.
+* 'help xterm256'.
+* 'probe' can show things 'examine' doesn't (for items already in inventory or equipment).
+* Bunny at Circuit Couriers offers work.
+* Miyoko at Dante's Inferno (Ninth Hell) offers work.
+* Harold Moore at Dante's Inferno (Ninth Hell) offers work.
+* Don Giuseppe Bonanno at the OldTown station in Tacoma (Den of Thieves') offers work.
+* Pherrik (quest target) can be found on the dance floor of Dante's (Fourth Hell).
+* Tanq says OOCly, "Take your time. just, for future refrence, 'get all all.corpse' will get all the stuff from all the corpses in the room in one command, 'get nuyen all.corpse' will get all the nuyen from all the corpses, etc."
+* Nick at Purple Haze (NW of Nybbles & Bytes) offers work.
+* Escalators take a moment to take you to your destination.
+* The tiny office in Rapid Fire Ammunition (Seattle SE) sells a diverse array of different types of ammunition.
+* Medkits can be used more than once.
+* Powell's Technical Books in Portland sells decking-related merchandise and practices related skills.
+Also the back room guy buys paydata.
+* Jimmy Smith at Smith's Pub offers work.
+* The ferry in the north of West Tacoma can take you to a mysterious ship known as the Bradenton.
+* The secretary at Lone Star 17th Precinct offers work.
+* The Big Rhino has an ATM.
+* The back room in the Big Rhino has a Matrix terminal.
+* Entrance to the Ork Underground can be found in the Big Rhino but it's very dangerous there.
+* Techno Geeks in Knight Center sells the CMT Avatar and so does a shop in Renton.
+* Zigzag at Syberspace offers work and so does a burnt-out Ork decker.
+(Both presumably offer Matrix work.)
+* Brian at Syberspace practices decking-related skills.
+* There is a pawn shop in Little Chiba.
+* Mark Kornen in the Aztech Pyramid food court (ground floor, east side) offers work.
+* Universal Omnitech in the Aztech Pyramid (ground floor) sells cyberware.
+* Bits and Bytes in the Aztech Pyramid (ground floor) sells decking-related equipment.
+* 'sneak' appears to be required to use Stealth.
+* Discord |]newbie[| [Alak]: It's worth mentioning sneaking only buys you about a second or less.
+It's for moving fast more than reading new stuff in detail.
+* Kie'deieron Ly'trelli in Tarislar (location obvious) offers work.
+* There's a guy on the western side of East Puyallup who sells ammunition and weapon accessories, as well as a radio model with encryption rating 4.
+* Richard Skylarke in The Epicenter club offers work.
+* Reality Hackers HQ in West Puyallup has easy targets.
+* Duran Bowers in The Cave in Portland (NW of Glisan and Sixth) offers work.
+* The lock to the Portland Crime Mall is easy to bypass with an electronics kit and the corresponding skill.
+* Gato tells you OOCly, 'There's a second mall out in the coal plains, off of southern Puyallup before the route to Tarislar.'
+* Kiol in the Puyallup Crime Mall practices weapon skills.
+* Mr. Fixit does repairs (but where is he?).
+* There is a computer store north of Krackerjack's hovel in West Tacoma.
+* Recuperate from injuries in peaceful areas.
+* Extra Lar'd Clothing on Big-Ass Alley in Redmond sells extra large backpacks.
+* A nameless Johnson in a private room at Penumbra offers work.
+(And it's Matrix work.)
+* There's an ATM on the ground floor of Telestrian Habitat in Portland.
+* Reggie's Hole-in-the-Wall in the SW Seattle cracks credsticks.
+* Zalensky's Electronics in SE Seattle has cyberware and installs them.
+* Baxter Morgan in the West Tacoma junkyard offers work.
+* Dave's Discount Drugs is just south of Evergreen Multiplex in West Tacoma and sells patches etc.
+* The Android's Dungeon, south of Stuffer Shack in West Tacoma, has a Matrix terminal in the basement.
+* 'help progress'.
+* Road Hog Racing in West Tacoma sells vehicles.
+* There is a Matrix terminal in the southernmost room of Bryerson Medical but it requires an electronics kit and cracking to enter.
+* The manager of the Flying Dragon Restaurant offers work.
+(Minimum reputation 1500.)
+* Kiriyama's in Chinatown sells flechette ammunition and various other martial goods.
+* Honest Obie's in Chinatown sells all kinds of armor and other apparel.
+* Xiang's Boom-Boom Shop in Chinatown sells all kinds of weapons, ammunition and accessories.
+* Rita's Body Sculpture in Chinatown sells a bunch of different cyberware and bioware and maybe installs them too.
+* The intersection of Xhu and Zhao Streets in Chinatown leads to a smuggler ring where vendors sell mostly arms, armor and accessories.